Lift Off (Australian TV series): History

 "Efforts are being initiated to help parents and teachers and children draw on Lift Off in ways in which they have rarely approached television: rather than sitting back and viewing the shows, viewers will have the opportunity to examine (and re-examine) individual segments so that they can become the centrepiece of educational discussion, just as magazines and kits for home use will help ensure that the programs become a stimulus to, rather than a toxin against, mindfulness".

 "There is now talk in Australia about producing a society with clever children.
 If I were asked how one might fashion a society where the mind of the child is treated with the seriousness which it merits, and where the most powerful medium of our time were yoked with the other principal forces in the country, I could think of no better example than the efforts of the past three years to develop Lift Off series....Lift Off is an experiment.
 I would add now that it is an important experiment, not just for Australia but for the entire world.
 It deserves-ardently-to succeed as a genuine educational innovation, and I am cautiously optimistic that it will".The twenty-six Feature Stories have been written by some of Australia's top children's writers, illustrators and animators including Paul Jennings, Terry Denton, Peter Viska and Pamela Allen.
 These three-minute stories were produced by a number of animators who had worked on the foundation programs before as well as some talented newcomers.

-Backlash
+Criticism

 Alan Kendall (Executive Producer of 'Play School') strongly criticised Lift Off's principles as an educational show for 3- to 10-year-olds.
 In 1991, when the ACTF was pitching Lift Off to the ABC board Kendall argued that "Lift Off misses the point of television" and that it was dogmatic in its approach and would in fact "threaten the security of three to four-year-olds and create jagged attention patterns like Sesame Street".

-Rising from the Backlash
+Response to Criticism

 Those who had attended Lift Off workshops (see Production section) explained to the Australian government and the ABC board how Lift Off would carve a new path and curriculum for juvenile education.
 Lift Off was approved and bought by the ABC.
-A few years later the ABC described Lift Off as "the most outstanding children’s programme broadcast by the ABC in 35 years of television".
+A few years later the ABC described Lift Off as "the most outstanding children's programme broadcast by the ABC in 35 years of television".